 Description Sets or queries the instrument's subnet mask on the local network.
-Syntax [[SYSTem:]COMMunicate:]LAN:SMASk <mask> [[SYSTem:]COMMunicate:]LAN:SMASk? [{CURRent STATic}]</mask> Arguments <mask>: Sub-net address in CIRD format.
-It specifies the numb of bits in a 32 bit mask which are not part of the subne IP addresses, e.g. 24 = 255.255.255.0, 25 = 255.255.255.</mask> in CIRD format.
-It specifies the number mask which are not part of the subnet's 24 = 255.255.255.0, 25 = 255.255.255.128. [{CURRent STATic}]: Optional argumen stored mask or th CURRent is defaul nt.
+Syntax [[SYSTem:]COMMunicate:]LAN:SMASk <mask> [[SYSTem:]COMMunicate:]LAN:SMASk? [{CURRent STATic}]</mask> Arguments <mask>:</mask> of bits in a 32 bit r in CIRD format.
+It specifies the number mask which are not part of the subnet's 24 = 255.255.255.0, 25 = 255.255.255.128. [{CURRent STATic}]: nt.
 If present, it determines if it is the e current mask in use which is queried. t.
 Query response Returns either the stored (static) subnet mask or the mask currently in use, which may be different from the stored one if DHCP is ON and active.
-Example(s) >SYST:COMM:LAN:SMASK 24 LAN:SMASK?
-STAT 24 -Sets the static sub-net mask -Queries the static sub-net mask Notes CIRD = Classless Inter-Domain Routing If DHCP is enabled and successful (SYSTem:COMMunicate:LAN:DHCP ON), th specified static sub-net mask is not used.
-Tem:COMMunicate:LAN:DHCP ON), the ed.
+Example(s) >SYST:COMM:LAN:SMAS LAN:SMASK?
+STAT 24 5К 24 -Sets the static sub-net mask -Queries the static sub-net mask Notes CIRD = Classless Inter-Domain Routing If DHCP is enabled and successful (SYSTem:COMMunicate:LAN:DHCP ON), the specified static sub-net mask is not used.
 Changes are automatically saved in non-volatile memory.
-To effectuate a new setting the device needs to be restarted (system:restart) or power cycle on-volatile memory.
-To effectuate a tarted (system:restart) or power cycled.
+To effectuate a new setting the device needs to be restarted (system:restart) or power cycled.